 The Board of Directors has the overall responsibility for defining the compensation principles used in the Group.
-As from the Annual General Meeting 2015, and pursuant to art.
-21bis of Nestlé's Articles of Association, the total compensation of the Board of Directors and of the Executive Board is subject to approval by the shareholders, upon proposals by the Board of Directors.
+Pursuant to art.
+21^{bis} of Nestlé's Articles of Association, the total compensation of the Board of Directors and of the Executive Board is subject to approval by the shareholders, upon proposal by the Board of Directors.

-As of 31 December 2015, the governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows:
+As of 31 December 2016, the governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows: